HomeNewsResearchUP Holds Discussion on Good Governance

 Preparing for the future

-New UP course: Reliable Government
+New UP Course: Trustworthy Government

-During the event, Panamericana, through the Graduate Program of the School of Government and Economics, in partnership with the International Foundation for the Development of Trustworthy Governments and the Participa Foundation, presented the executive program of the International Course on Emotional Democracy and Trustworthy Government .
+During the event, the Panamericana University, through the Graduate Programs of the School of Government and Economics, in partnership with the International Foundation for the Development of Trustworthy Governments and the Participa Foundation, presented the executive program “International Course on Emotional Democracy and Trustworthy Government.”

 For more information: fgamboa@up.edu.mx